General

 Yes it is MANDATORY.
 Employers must ensure that their Singapore citizen and PR food services workers meet the food services PWM training requirements of attaining at least 2 Workforce Skills Qualification (WSQ) Statement of Attainment, out of the list of approved WSQ training modules.
 This is with the exception of the highest job roles of Senior Cook and Manager, for which the Tripartite Cluster for Food Services (TCF) recommends that training as per the recommended WSQ module list is encouraged, so as to give employers the flexibility to train these employees in senior positions according to their own business needs.

-- Employers must ensure that their Singapore citizen and PR administrators and drivers meet the Occupational Progressive Wages (OPW) training requirements of attaining:
+• Employers must ensure that their Singapore citizen and PR admin staff and drivers meet the Occupational Progressive Wages (OPW) training requirements of attaining at least 1 Workforce Skills Qualification (WSQ) Statement of Attainment, with no restriction on which WSQ course can be taken.

 Employers will have one year from the implementation date of 1 March 2023 (i.e. up to end-February 2024) PWM (Food Services) to ensure that their workers meet the training requirements.
 3 After the “run-in” period, should there be any non-compliance, MOM will advise employers on the appropriate rectification actions to take within a reasonable timeframe, failing which suspension of Work Pass privileges (such that employers will not be able to apply for new or renew existing Work Passes) may be imposed